 They come in sets of 5 when you order the package of 100 of them.
-This should comfortably last you for a year if you shave regularly, so you can see how cost efficient they are in comparison to cartridge razors, which cost £2 a head on average.
+This should comfortably last you for a year if you shave regularly.
+Therefore, you can see how cost-efficient they are in comparison to cartridge razors, which cost £2 a head on average.

 Even though they’re split into dispenser sections of 5, there’s still wax paper between all of the blades.
 This makes it really easy to get a new blade out, and you won’t need to worry about cutting your fingers splitting the blades up.